ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 - When the relevant Microsoft 365 app starts, the add-in automatically downloads.
 If the add-in supports add-in commands, the add-in automatically appears in the ribbon within the Microsoft 365 app.
 - Add-ins no longer appear for users if the admin turns off or deletes the add-in, or if the user is removed from Microsoft Entra ID or from a group that the add-in is assigned to.

+These two methods are ideal for mass deployment in production environments.
+They are usually too slow and too much overhead for test scenarios, in which sideloading is the preferred method.

-The Integrated Apps feature is the recommended way to deploy Outlook add-ins for mass use in production, while sideloading is the ideal method for tests.
-It is not yet available for tenants in sovereign and government clouds, so in these environments you have to use Centralized Deployment instead.
+If the Integrated Apps feature is not yet available in your sovereign and government cloud tenant, you have to use Centralized Deployment instead.
 - Details about Integrated Apps: https://learn.microsoft.com/en-us/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps?view=o365-worldwide
 - Details about Centralized Deployment: https://learn.microsoft.com/en-us/microsoft-365/admin/manage/centralized-deployment-of-add-ins?view=o365-worldwide